denisekart/advent-of-linq-2022/README.md

 Assuming you are already logged in using the `dotnet aoc session --set <token>`, just type `dotnet aoc makemyday` and enjoy the tool automatically

-* creating a new test class for the current day,
+* creat a new test class for the current day,
-* downloading your personal data set required for the current days' challenge,
+* download your personal data set required for the current day challenge,
-* linking your test data to the newly created test,
+* link your test data to the newly created test class (ready to run),
+* provide you with a website link for the current challenge,
-* ~~and bringing you a cup of freshly brewed coffee.~~ (still in alpha stage - do not use, may spill some on the keyboard)
+* ~~and bring you a cup of freshly brewed coffee.~~ (alpha - donation required LOL)

 🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄